CVE-2025-2775: CWE-611 Improper Restriction of XML External Entity Reference in SysAid SysAid On-Prem

 Technical Summary

-CVE-2025-2775 is an XML External Entity (XXE) vulnerability classified under CWE-611 affecting SysAid On-Prem versions up to 23.3.40.
-The vulnerability resides in the Checkin processing functionality, which processes XML input without properly restricting external entity references.
-This improper restriction allows an unauthenticated attacker to craft malicious XML payloads that can be submitted remotely over the network.
+CVE-2025-2775 is an XML External Entity (XXE) vulnerability classified under CWE-611 that affects SysAid On-Prem versions up to 23.3.40.
+The vulnerability exists in the Checkin processing functionality, which processes XML input without properly restricting external entity references.
+This improper restriction allows an unauthenticated attacker to craft malicious XML payloads that can be submitted to the vulnerable endpoint.
 Exploiting this flaw enables the attacker to read arbitrary files on the server and escalate privileges to take over administrator accounts.
-The vulnerability's CVSS 3.1 score of 9.3 reflects its critical nature: it requires no authentication (PR:N), no user interaction (UI:N), and can be exploited remotely (AV:N).
-The scope is changed (S:C), meaning the vulnerability affects resources beyond the initially vulnerable component.
-While no public exploits have been reported yet, the potential for severe impact on confidentiality and integrity is high.
-The lack of patches at the time of reporting necessitates immediate defensive measures.
-The vulnerability could be leveraged to compromise IT service management infrastructure, leading to disruption of enterprise operations and exposure of sensitive data.
+The vulnerability is remotely exploitable over the network without any authentication or user interaction, making it highly dangerous.
+The CVSS 3.1 base score of 9.3 reflects the critical nature of this vulnerability, with attack vector being network (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), and scope changed (S:C).
+The impact on confidentiality is high due to arbitrary file read and account takeover, while availability impact is low.
+No public exploits have been reported yet, but the severity and ease of exploitation make it a prime target for attackers.
+The vulnerability was reserved in March 2025 and published in May 2025, with no patches currently linked, indicating a potential window of exposure.
+SysAid On-Prem is widely used by enterprises for IT service management, making this vulnerability a significant risk for organizations relying on this product for operational continuity and security.

 Potential Impact